craftingcity/The-Known-World/Game Notes/Prenotes/'25/Prenotes July 05 25.md

 [[The Secretkeepers]] buy a house in [[Coalition City]] @ 15k sp, then they are giving Anita 2k for furnishing her Laboratory and the rest of the house, and then buying food and stuff.

+#### INITIATIVE at the Wall of Kohnstamm

+20 - Roan
+18 - Black
+12 - Saorsia
+12 - Pink
+11 - 22
+9 - Niko
+2 - Green

 We leave our heroes on the date of ...
 AF, as they ...